jagannathan-lab/jagannathan-lab.github.io/_posts/2020-11-27-alex-steil-last-day.md

 tags: [news, moving-on]
 ---

 We said goodbye to Alex today after a wonderful year in the lab.
 Alex is headed home to Wisconsin to be closer to family.
-We celebrated his time in the lab with a "zoom" party, playing Among Us.
+We celebrated his time in the lab with a "zoom" party, playing Among Us, and sharing thoughtful gifts that the lab had put together for him.
 We will miss Alex a lot, but wish him the very best in all that his future holds!
 <br>

 Farewell gifts for Alex